Siapas-Laboratory/pyBehavior/README.md

 This stores the module in a dictionary located at `self.reward_modules` where the keys are the assigned names of the modules and the values are references to the reward widgets themselves.
 Once registered, you may trigger a reward on this module from an instance method of this class by calling `self.trigger_reward('module1', amt)` where amt is the reward amount in mL.

 ### Registering state machine inputs
 The process of creating a protocol in pyBehavior involves defining a state machine (see [Creating a New Protocol](#creating-a-new-protocol)).
-In order to link inputs that we may read from a GPIO pin on a raspberry pi or a digital line on a national instruments card to actions which can trigger a transition in the state machine, pyBehavior uses pyqt signals.
+In order to link real world events, such as the rising edge of a GPIO pin on a raspberry pi, to actions which can trigger a transition in the state machine, pyBehavior uses pyqt signals.

 Signals in pyqt are essentially notifications that a pyqt object can be configured to emit whenever something happens.
 For example, in the case of ratBerryPi reward modules, all lickometers have an attribute lick_notifier which stores a reference to an instance of the LickNotifier class, which defines a custom pyqt object with the associated signal `new_lick`.
 The lickometer is configured to emit the `new_lick` signal of it's lick_notifier whenever a new lick is detected.

 Signals in pyqt generally become useful when they are connected to a slot, or callback function.
-In our case, we want to connect signals of interest to the state machine to callback functions which will trigger the appropriate action on the machine.
+In our case, we want to connect signals of interest to callback functions which will trigger the appropriate action on the state machine.
 This is accomplished in pyBehavior through the `register_state_machine_input` method of the setup GUI class.
-This method takes a provided pyqt signal and connects it to a callback function that formats the data contained in the signal and passes it on to the `handle_input` method of the Protocol class (see [Creating a New Protocol](#creating-a-new-protocol) for details on `handle_input`).
+This method takes a provided pyqt signal and connects it to a callback function that formats the data contained in the signal and passes it on to the `handle_input` method of the Protocol class.
+As discussed later, handle_input is a common entrypoint for all protocols, which for a specific protocol should define what actions of the state machine should be called depending on the type of input it recieves (see [Creating a New Protocol](#creating-a-new-protocol) for details).
 The result is that whenever the specified signal is emitted the protocol's `handle_input` method is called and the appropriate action can be taken on the state machine.

 In the case of the `new_lick` signal from the lickometers discussed above, for convenience, this signal is already connected to a callback function in the local `RPIRewardControl` class which emits a similar signal called `new_lick`.
 We can register this signal as an input to the state machine as follows: